Hamilcare/TarponSimulator2017/README.md

  1. Install dependencies
    * On Linux, you must install SDL2 and mono.
 On Fedora: `dnf install mono SDL2 SDL2-devel`
    * On macOS, you must install SDL2 and mono, we don't know how.
-   * on Windows, you have nothing to do.
+   * On Windows, you have nothing to do.
  2. [Download Tarpon Simulator 2017 binaries (Windows and Linux)](https://ci.deuxfleurs.fr/job/TarponSimulator2017/job/master/lastSuccessfulBuild/artifact/TarponSimulator2017.zip)
  3. Unzip it and launch it
    * On Windows, just double click on `TarponSimulator2017.exe`